Department of Medicine Fellowship Standards

 Residents are not fellows.
 Residents are trainees in CARMS-matched positions and paid for by the Ministry of Health.

 The Department of Medicine has created fellowship standards that all programs must abide by.
-These standards have been created to ensure all fellowships being offered within the department a
+These standards have been created to ensure all fellowships being offered within the department are of high educational value.

 Types of Fellowships